- This event has passed.

 Course Summary: Attendees will gain a practical understanding of how the U.S. Attorney’s Office approaches restitution, as well as administrative and judicial forfeiture, in criminal cases.

-Panelists: Panelists will include Assistant U.S. Attorneys Elizabeth Conger and Melissa Rothbart of the U.S. Attorney’s Office’s Asset Recovery Unit.
-Panelists will also include a defense attorney and representatives from the U.S. Marshals Service and the U.S. Probation Office.
+Panelists: Panelists will include Assistant U.S. Attorneys Tamara Thomson and Melissa Rothbart of the U.S. Attorney’s Office.
+Panelists will also include representatives from the U.S. Marshals Service and the U.S. Probation Office.

 Detailed Agenda: